Cloudoki/backbone-tags/README.md

 ### Containers

-You will need to provide a container where the tags will be rendered.
+You will need to provide a container where the tags will be rendered, like the example bellow.

 ```html
 <!-- tags views will be rendered here -->
 <div id="tags"></div>
 ```
+This element id will be passed to the tags plugin in order to render the tags in this element.

 ### ParentModel